 - Technical understanding of analytical equipment and analytical test methods

-- Participating in new product introduction and product transfer process
+- Participating in new product introduction and the product transfer process

-- Working cross functions to participate in or to lead a project
+- Working across functions to participate in or lead a project.

-As a Biopharmaceutical graduate at GSK, you can expect to work on:
+As a Biopharmaceuticals graduate at GSK, you can expect to work on:

-As a Materials Science graduate at GSK, you can expect to work on:
+As a Colloid Science graduate at GSK, you can expect to work on: